watem-sedem/watem-sedem/docs/input.rst

 R factor
 ********

-The R-factor or rainfall erosivity factor in the RUSLE equation (float, in MJ.mm/ha.h.year).
+The :ref:`R-factor <rfactor>` or rainfall erosivity factor in the RUSLE equation (float, in MJ.mm/ha.h.year).
 This value is only mandatory when :ref:`Use R = 0 <useR>`.

 .. note::
-	the user must make sure that the R and C-factor represent the same time duration (year or month).
+	the user must make sure that the R and C-factor are calculated for the same time span (year, month, week,...).

 LS correction
 *************